efajiculay/BioSANS_installers/MAcOSX/README.md

-## The following are BioSANS installer for windows
+## The following are BioSANS installer for MacOSX

 ### Main installers: